boundless-xyz/risc0-solana/README.md

 - Dynamic verifier routing and management
 - Emergency stop functionality for security

+> [!IMPORTANT]
+> If you want to verify RISC Zero proofs in your Solana program the Verifier Router is what you want to integrate with.
+See the [list of verifier router deployments](https://dev.risczero.com/api/blockchain-integration/contracts/verifier#verifier-router) to find the existing deployment for your chain.
+Do not deploy your own copies of the Groth16 verifier or Verifier Router unless you know what you are doing.

 ### Supporting Components

 We provide several supporting libraries to help developers integrate with the verifier: